n3rdopolis/rebeccablackos/README.txt

      It requires the 'ar' utility from the 'binutils' package for the extraction of debootstrap to work

      If you need to select specific revisions of the packages, copy buildcore_revisions_(architecture).txt into /var/cache/RBOS_Build_Files .
 Ensure that the file is not tampered with maliciously, as it is *executed* by the build scripts to set the revision.
-Only revision files built by SVN commit 3418+ are fully compatible for setting the package source versions/exact commits.
-Revisions files can also specify a snapshot date for the underlying Debian packages, but this only works for revisions files built since commit 5555+.
+Only revision files built by SVN commit 3418 and above are fully compatible for setting the package source versions/exact commits.
+Revisions files can also specify a snapshot date for the underlying
+     Debian packages, but this only works for revisions files built since commit 5555.

      Note that Commit 6413 corrected a bash 5.0 quirk in how the function-name safe names were handled, to prevent too many characters from being escaped.
+     This issue went unnoticed for likely since commit 5822 with the switch to Debian Buster, impacting the built revisions file for the release on 2019-10-05

      CONTROL FILES (relative to /var/cache/RBOS_Build_Files):
         DontDownloadDebootstrapScript:                           Delete this file to force the downloaded debootstrap in RBOS_Build_Files to run again at the